isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-18-post-Pumpkin.md

 <section>
 	<h4>Growing:</h4>
 	<img title="Photo by Jacqueline Chua." src="/images/Plants/Pumpkin_JacChua%20(2).jpg">
 <p>Pumpkins will produce more flowers and thus more fruit when fed with fertilisers high in Phosphorus and Potassium.
-Plants can be fertilised regularly a month after germination for a fuller crop.</p>
+Plants can be <a href="/page-index/horticulture-techniques/fertilising/">fertilised regularly</a> a month after germination for a fuller crop.</p>
-	<p>Because the vines will grow on top of each other, it is a good practice to prune regularly and remove dead leaves and vines to improve ventilation and allow light to reach more of the plant.</p>
+	<p>Because the vines will grow on top of each other, it is a good practice to <a href="/page-index/horticulture-techniques/pruning/">prune regularly</a> and remove dead leaves and vines to improve ventilation and allow light to reach more of the plant.</p>
 	<p>Direct sunlight can damage the fruit.
 Allow leaves to grow over the fruit, or protect it using a cloth cover.</p>
 	<p>Allowing the fruit to sit in water can cause rotting.
 Keep the underside dry by placing it on a platform if the fruit is growing on the ground.</p>
 	<br>